Ge0rg3/requests-ip-rotator/README.md

 X-Forwarded-For headers are automatically randomised and applied unless given.
 This is because otherwise, AWS will send the client's true IP address in this header.

+AWS' ApiGateway sends its requests from any available IP - and since the AWS infrastructure is so large, it is almost guarenteed to be different each time.
+By using ApiGateway as a proxy, we can take advantage of this to send requests from different IPs each time.
+Please note that these requests can be easily identified and blocked, since they are sent with unique AWS headers (i.e. "X-Amzn-Trace-Id").

 ---
 ## Installation
 This package is on pypi so you can install via any of the following: